rgeissen/trusted-data-agent/tutorials/UDERIA_TUTORIAL_MASTER_PLAN.md

 One person orchestrating multiple expert personas.
 Switch like consulting different colleagues.

-This is "god mode."
+This is "Pro Mode."
 We'll explore it in depth soon.

 **WELCOME TO UDERIA:**